mindbody/mbkit/packages/Banner/README.md

 # Banner

-This is a react component to display a banner on the page to alert the user.
+A React component for displaying an alert banner

 ## Installation